Pimm/parseHttpDate/readme.md

 > Sun Nov  6 08:49:37 1994

-This library does not support those.
+This library does not support those; the supported format has been the preferred one since 1996.
+[Please create an issue][issues] if your use case requires the others.

 # License (X11/MIT)
 Copyright (c) 2018-2019 Pimm "de Chinchilla" Hogeling